 - 1. For health services received from a primary care physician whom you have chosen to receive services from and who is no longer a network provider, until the later of: - The anniversary of your original effective date, - This Policy renewal date, or - 90 days after the provider's participation terminates. - 2.
-For health services received from any other type of provider whom you have chosen to receive services from and who is no longer a network provider, for the remainder of your course of treatment for which care was being received at the time of termination or for 90 days after such provider's participation terminates, whichever is less.
+For health services received from a network provider who is not a primary care physician and who is no longer a network provider, for up to 90 days if you were undergoing a current course of treatment for one or more of the following conditions at the time of termination: - An ongoing course of treatment for a life-threatening condition; - An ongoing course of treatment for a serious acute condition, such as chemotherapy; - Undergoing a course of institutional or inpatient care from the provider or facility, when continuity of care is required under the Federal Consolidated Appropriations Act of 2020 and its implementing regulations; - Scheduled non-elective surgery, including postoperative care;